-This Solid Waste Capital Facilities plan identifies those capital projects required to: 1) meet the policy goals and objectives in the Thurston County Solid Waste Management Plan and Thurston County Comprehensive Plan; 2) comply with federal and state law; and 3) address facility safety, operational, capacity and obsolescence issues.
+This Solid Waste Capital Facilities Plan identifies those capital projects required to: 1) meet the policy goals and objectives in the Thurston County Solid Waste Management Plan and Thurston County Comprehensive Plan; 2) comply with federal and state law; and 3) address facility safety, operational, capacity and obsolescence issues.

-Existing Inventory: Includes the Thurston County Waste and Recovery Center (WARC) formerly known as Hawks Prairie Landfill, and two transfer locations; Rainier Drop Box and Rochester Drop Box .
-Further details about capacity and location of current solid waste facilities can be found in Appendix G. Future Needs: The forecast of municipal solid waste (MSW) needs is based upon the solid waste generation projections in the Thurston County Solid Waste Management Plan and the ability of the facility to meet the Level of Service (LOS) standards.
-A project assessment process objectively ranks projects based on a project’s ability to meet LOS units including regulatory compliance, health/safety goals and policies, sustainability, technical feasibility and associated project costs.
+Existing Inventory: Includes the Thurston County Waste and Recovery Center (WARC) formerly known as Hawks Prairie Landfill, and two self-haul locations; Rainier Drop-box and Rochester Drop-box.
+Further details about capacity and location of current solid waste facilities can be found in Appendix G. Future Needs: The forecast of municipal solid waste (MSW) management needs is based upon the solid waste generation projections in the Thurston County Solid Waste Management Plan and the ability of the current facilities to meet the level of service (LOS) standards.
+A project assessment process objectively ranks projects based on a project’s ability to meet LOS units including regulatory compliance, health/safety goals and policies, sustainability, technical feasibility, and associated project costs.
 Projects are scheduled over a six-year period relative to their ranking.
 Changes in priorities occur only when an unforeseen circumstance causes a capital failure requiring immediate attention.
-Capital Projects and Funding: Solid waste capital projects are typically funded through two-revenue sources, including solid waste tipping fees and post-closure reserve funds.
+Capital Projects and Funding: Solid waste capital projects are typically funded through solid waste tipping fees.
 Tipping fees are charges and fees paid by the self-haul (public) and commercial customers that use Thurston County’s solid waste facilities.
-WAC 173-350-600 requires that municipal corporations establish a financial surety known as a Post Closure Reserve to fund environmental monitoring and maintenance at a closed landfill for a period of thirty years.
-Thurston County has established this reserve for its Hawks Prairie Landfill.
-Capital projects required to maintain the closed landfill cells are funded from the post closure reserve.
+WAC 173-350-600 requires that municipal corporations establish a financial surety known as a post closure reserve to fund environmental monitoring and maintenance at a closed landfill for a period of thirty years.
+Thurston County has established this reserve, required through 2030, for its Hawks Prairie Landfill.
+Capital projects required to maintain the closed landfill cells are funded from the post closure reserve which is funded through tipping fees.
 Appendix G details the proposed projects and funding sources.

 C. STORMWATER FACILITIES